ligi/docs/trezor-apps/trezorwallet.rst

 What is the difference between TREZOR Wallet and TREZOR Beta Wallet?
 --------------------------------------------------------------------

 `TREZOR Wallet <https://wallet.trezor.io>`_ is the official production-level, battle-tested version of the web-wallet interface provided by SatoshiLabs.
 It is feature-conservative, meaning new functions are added at a slower pace and only after they are thoroughly tested.
-The purpose of this wallet is to provide a stable access to TREZOR.
+The purpose of this wallet is to provide a stable and uninterrupted access to TREZOR.

 `TREZOR Beta Wallet <https://beta-wallet.trezor.io>`_ is a less-tested version of the web-wallet.
 New features are released here first before we deem them as sufficiently reliable for the production wallet.
-It is less polished and serves as a public feature-testing platform for the TREZOR community, providing power users with quick access to new features.
+It serves as a public feature-testing platform for the TREZOR community, providing power users with quick access to new features.

-Wallets can be used interchangebly, as they are only the interface.
+Wallets can be used interchangebly, as they only serve as the interface to your TREZOR.

 Properties and Features
 -----------------------